lhelms2/howto_rtd/docs/source/create_doc.rst

 This expectation applies to new documentation and existing wiki documentation that is migrated to RTD.

-For the recommended review/approval process for document edits/revisions see :ref:`edit_create`.
+For the recommended review/approval process for document edits/revisions see :ref:`edit_review`.